-September 3 Final Day to Drop for a 100% Tuition Refund

-September 3 First Semester Begins

-First week of semester includes attending supervision and hours at practicum sites for clinical training students.
+August 23 First Semester Tuition Due September 2 MSP Closed: Labor Day September 3 Final Day to Drop for a 100% Tuition Refund September 3 First Semester Begins First week of semester includes attending supervision and hours at practicum sites for clinical training students.
 It may also contain asynchronous work, reading expectations, meetings, trainings, and other homework to prepare for the first in-person class sessions the following week.

-No Classes

-September 3 All School Meetings

-November 25-26
+September 3 All Se chool Meetings 9:00 - 12:00 Faculty and Staff Kick-Off 1:00 - 4:00 Mandatory All PsyD Student In-Person Meeting 4:00 - 5:30 Student Engagement Event 5:30 - 6:30 Mandatory All MA Student In-Person Meeting September 4 Faculty and Staff Professional Development Day September 5 New Student Orientation (Mandatory for All New Students) September 9 In-Person Classes Sessions Begin September 9 Final Day to Drop for a 75% Tuition Refund September 16 Final Day to Drop for a 50% Tuition Refund November 18 Final Day to Withdraw with Grades of "W" November 25-26 No Classes

-November 27-29 MSP Closed: Thanksgiving and Native American Heritage Day

-December 1 Second Semester Tuition Due

-December 6 Academic Classes End

-December 6 All Work Due from Previous Semester Incompletes

-December 13 Practicum Hours and Supervision Ends for Semester

-December 16-Jan 3 MSP Closed for Winter Break
+November 27-29 MSP Closed: Thanksgiving and Native American Heritage Day December 1 Second Semester Tuition Due December 6 Academic Classes End December 6 All Work Due from Previous Semester Incompletes December 13 Practicum Hours and Supervision Ends for Semester December 16-Jan 3 MSP Closed for Winter Break